Persisted Queries Link

 Problems to solve

-Unlike REST APIs that use a fixed URL to load data, provides a rich language that can be used to express the shape of application data requirements.
+Unlike REST APIs that use a fixed URL to load data, GraphQL provides a rich query language that can be used to express the shape of application data requirements.
 This is a marvelous advancement in technology, but it comes at a cost: GraphQL query strings are often much longer than REST URLS—in some cases by many kilobytes.

 In practice we've seen GraphQL query sizes ranging well above 10 KB just for the query text.
 This is significant overhead when compared with a simple URL of 50-100 characters.
 When paired with the fact that the uplink speed from the client is typically the most bandwidth-constrained part of the chain, large queries can become bottlenecks for client performance.